Mount Gambier: Economy

 The economy of Mount Gambier is driven by all three economic sectors, though it has emerged as a regional service economy with its main industry being the service industry and its key areas of business including tourism, hospitality, retail, professional services, government administration and education.
 The city's historic primary sector roots including mining, agriculture and forestry continue to play a key role as well as being a major road transport and trucking centre.

 Tourism

-Mount Gambier is the major service centre for the tourism region known as The Limestone Coast.
+Mount Gambier is the major service centre for the region known as The Limestone Coast.
 The area has many natural attractions, including volcanic craters, lakes, limestone caves, sinkholes, underground aquifers and stunning Cenotès, surrounded by a city with a wide range of accommodation, shopping and entertainment opportunities.
 Tourism generates around $100 million for the Mount Gambier economy.
 The city is a major accommodation gateway for the region.
-Major tourism attractions include the Blue Lake and Valley Lake wildlife park, and caves such as Umpherston Sinkhole / Balumbul, Cave Garden / Thugi and Engelbrecht Cave.
+Major tourism attractions include the Blue Lake/Warwar, the crater lakes, and caves such as Umpherston Sinkhole / Balumbul, Cave Garden / Thugi and Engelbrecht Cave.
 Engelbrecht Cave is a popular cave diving venue.
 The region around Mount Gambier also has many water-filled cenotès, caves and sinkholes which attract cave divers from around the world.